jameschensmith/awesome-website-paths/README.md

 ## Files

+- [`/humans.txt`](https://humanstxt.org) - Contains information about the different people who have contributed to building the website.
 - [`/publishing.xml`](https://slashreading.org) - Outlines all of the Atom/RSS feeds that the person is responsible for.
 - [`/reading.xml`](https://slashreading.org) - Outlines all of the unauthenticated Atom/RSS feeds that the person consumes in their feed reader.
 - [`/robots.txt`](https://www.robotstxt.org) - Gives instructions about the person's website to web robots.